aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 4. Container Insights provides metrics for each of these resources to help provide visibility on what is going on within the resources.
 Click on each of the resource to see the metrics as show below.

-   **Cluster metrics** - this provides a view of the CPU Utilisation, Memory Utilisation and Network Transferred and Received.
+   **Cluster metrics** - this provides a view of the CPU Utilization, Memory Utilization and Network Transferred and Received.
 It also provides a view of the count of Container Instance, Task and Service within the cluster.

    ![CloudWatch Container Insights cluster metrics](docs/Step6-5.png)